furkansahin55/pokemon-api/Readme.md

 > **Note:** Inside the `docs/` you can find a postman collection to import.

-Flow of my development:
+The flow of my development:
 - I started off with defining schemas for my routes.
 - Then defined prisma schema.
 - After defining Typescript type definitions I started coding.

-So to be able to see big picture first didn't dive into coding business logic directly.
+So to be able to see the big picture first didn't dive into coding business logic directly.

 ## Documentation
 Monitoring

-Monitoring is available with grafana dashboard
+Monitoring is available with the grafana dashboard

-First need to set targets url under `prometheus/prometheus.yml`
+First, need to set the targets url under `prometheus/prometheus.yml`

 ```yml
   - job_name: app